Documentation Index

 - Example: Hello customer_name , your appointment is scheduled for booking_date .

-These variables are placeholders for information that is extracted directly from the user’s spoken message during the conversation.
+These variables are placeholders for information that is extracted directly from the user’s spoken message during the conversation.- Source: The value is populated by the system based on the user’s utterance.

 - Use Case: Perfect for capturing dynamic user choices or inputs within a conversation turn.